 Tell your doctor if you notice anything that is making you feel generally unwell.

 Vaginal bleeding usually starts a few hours after taking misoprostol tablets.
 Bleeding can occur for 10 to 16 days and it is usual for bleeding to be heavier than a normal period for 2 to 3 days.
 Contact your doctor immediately if you find you have very heavy bleeding and have soaked more than 2 pads per hour over 2 hours.

 Serious infections are very rare in a medical termination of pregnancy and can be potentially life threatening.
-If you have symptoms more than 24 hours after taking misoprostol or ongoing abdominal pain, or feeling unwell or feeling weak, with or without a fever, you should contact your doctor without delay.
+If you have symptoms occurring more than 24 hours after taking misoprostol or ongoing abdominal pain, or feeling unwell, or feeling weak, with or without a fever you should contact your doctor without delay.

 Other side effects not listed above may also occur in some people.

-Mifepristone will be stored within the MS-2 Step pack by your doctor or pharmacist under the recommended conditions.
-It should be kept in a cool, dry place where the temperature stays below 25 degrees C. Store mifepristone in the original packaging.
+Misoprostol should be stored within the MS-2 Step pack and be kept in a cool, dry place where the temperature stays below 25 degrees C. Store misoprostol in the original packaging.

 Keep MS-2 Step where children cannot reach it.

 MS-2 Step should not be used after the expiry date printed on the MS-2 Step pack.
 If this medicine is used after the expiry date it may not work as well.